ncats/mawa-training-materials/session_1/session_1.md

 ![mawa_on_nidap](full/mawa_on_nidap.png)

+(Note it is recommended to use the Chrome web browser for NIDAP.)

 Here you will generally see four items:

 * `input` is a folder where you place your datafiles, which can be `.csv`, `.tsv`, or `.txt`.